sc-ventures/cloudbreak-documentation/docs/security.md

 By default, ports 22, 443, and 9443 are set to 0.0.0.0/0 CIDR for inbound access on the Ambari node security group.
 We strongly recommend that you limit this CIDR, considering the following restrictions:
 <ul><li>Ports 22 and 9443 must be open to Cloudbreak's CIDR.
 You can set CB_DEFAULT_GATEWAY_CIDR in your Cloudbreak's Profile file in order to automatically open ports 22 and 9443 to your Cloudbrak IP.
 Refer to <a href="../security-cb/index.html#restricting-inbound-access-to-clusters">Restricting Inbound Access to Clusters</a>.</li>
 <li>Port 22 must be open to your CIDR if you would like to access the master node via SSH.</li>
-<li>Port 443 must be open to your CIDR if you would like to access Cloudbreak web UI in your browser.</li></ul>
+<li>Port 443 must be open to your CIDR if you would like to access Cloudbreak web UI in a browser.</li></ul>
 </p>
 </div>